 News of the eagerly-awaited appointment to the United Benefice and information about our

 incumbent-in-waiting.
-He will be inducted at S Faith's on the evening of Monday, October 30th, 2017 by the Bishop of Liverpool
+He was inducted at S Faith's on the evening of Monday, October 30th, 2017 by the Bishop of Liverpool.

 Fr John fills in the gaps!